-- 46 As the use of web transactions has grown, the number of TLS server certificates has increased to many - 47 thousands in some enterprises.
-Many of these enterprises struggle to effectively manage their - 48 certificates and, as a result, face significant risks to their core operations, including: - application outages caused by expired TLS server certificates - hidden intrusion, exfiltration, disclosure of sensitive data, or other attacks resulting from encrypted threats or server impersonation - disaster-recovery risk that requires the rapid replacement of large numbers of certificates and private keys in response to either certificate authority compromise or discovery of vulnerabilities in cryptographic algorithms or libraries - Challenges to TLS server certificate management include the broad distribution of certificates across enterprises, the complexity of certificate management processes, and the multiple roles involved in - 56 - 57 certificate management and issuance.
-TLS server certificates are typically issued by a central certificate - 58 services team, but the certificates are often installed and managed by the groups (lines of business) and - 59 local system administrators responsible for individual web servers, application servers, network devices, - 60 and other network components for which certificates are used.
-Some of these managers and - 61 administrators lack awareness of the risks and best practices associated with certificate management. - 62 Certificate services teams having this awareness often lack access to systems holding the certificates. - 63 Despite the mission-critical nature of TLS server certificates, many organizations have not defined clear - 64 policies, processes, roles, and responsibilities needed for effective certificate management.
-Moreover, - 65 many organizations do not leverage available technology and automation to effectively manage the - 66 growing numbers of certificates.
+As the use of web transactions has grown, the number of TLS server certificates has increased to many thousands in some enterprises.
+Many of these enterprises struggle to effectively manage their certificates and, as a result, face significant risks to their core operations, including:

+- application outages caused by expired TLS server certificates - hidden intrusion, exfiltration, disclosure of sensitive data, or other attacks resulting from encrypted threats or server impersonation - application outages or attacks resulting from delayed replacement of large numbers of certificates and private keys in response to either certificate authority compromise or discovery of vulnerabilities in cryptographic algorithms or libraries

+Challenges to TLS server certificate management include the broad distribution of certificates across enterprises, the complexity of certificate management processes, and the multiple roles involved in certificate management and issuance.
+TLS server certificates are typically issued by a central certificate services team, but the certificates are often installed and managed by the groups (lines of business) and local system administrators responsible for individual web servers, application servers, network devices, and other network components for which certificates are used.
+Some of these managers and administrators lack awareness of the risks and best practices associated with certificate management.
+Certificate services teams having this awareness often lack access to systems holding the certificates.

+Despite the mission-critical nature of TLS server certificates, many organizations have not defined clear policies, processes, roles, and responsibilities needed for effective certificate management.
+Moreover, many organizations do not leverage available technology and automation to effectively manage the growing numbers of certificates.
 The consequence is continuing incidents due to TLS certificate issues.